Saturday, October 29, 2016

 Aroma and Flavor – 2.1 out of 3 mugs

-Upon opening, there was a hint of root beer aroma yet the licorice was stronger.
-At first drink, it was enjoyable, but not outstanding.
-I could not sense any vanilla and the carbonation was like that of a highly commercial beer as opposed to a craft brew.
+There was a hint of root beer aroma upon opening, yet the licorice was stronger.
+The first drink was enjoyable but not outstanding.
+I could not sense any vanilla, and the carbonation was like that of a highly commercial beer rather than a craft brew.
 I noted the high sodium count, which is not needed.
-Overall this was a solid drink that was docked 0.5 for HFCS use.
+Overall, this solid drink was docked 0.5 for HFCS use.

 Head –3 out of 3 mugs

 Now this is a head!
-One of the best being very foamy without dissipating quickly.
-After a few minutes, it had not fully dissipated.
+One of the best is being very foamy without dissipating quickly.
+After a few minutes, it had not entirely dissipated.

 Zip – 2.5 out of 3 mugs

-Solid carbonation with good use of flavors did give this some zip.
-It was almost a little high on the much carbonation for me.
+Solid carbonation and good flavor use gave this some zip.
+It was high on the carbonation scale for me.

 Post Consumption Impression – 2.5 out of 3 mugs